Emergency at 3 miles high: Alaska Airlines pilots, passengers kept calm after fuselage blowout

 The pilots and flight attendants have not made public statements and their names have not been released, but in interviews with National Transportation Safety Board investigators they described how their training kicked in.
 The pilots focused on getting the plane quickly back to Portland and the flight attendants on keeping the passengers' safe, and as calm as possible.

 Inside the cockpit, the pilot and co-pilot donned their oxygen masks and opened their microphone, but “communication was a serious issue” between them and the flight attendants because of the noise, Homendy said.
-They retrieved an emergency handbook kept secure next to the captain's seat.
+The pilots retrieved an emergency handbook kept secure next to the captain's seat.

 The co-pilot contacted air traffic controllers, declaring an emergency and saying the plane needed to immediately descend to 10,000 feet, the altitude where there is enough oxygen for everyone onboard to breathe.